antonisloizou/innhopp-central/README.md

    - Analytics suite with KPI dashboards
    - Partner portal for aircraft/boat operators
    - API for third-party travel and booking integrations

-## Contribution Guidelines

-1. Fork the repository and clone locally.
-2. Create feature branches using the format `feature/<summary>`.
-3. Run the project linting and test suites before submitting pull requests.
-4. Provide clear documentation and screenshots for UI changes.
-5. Submit pull requests with context, testing notes, and linked issues.

-## License

-This project is released under the MIT License.
-See [LICENSE](LICENSE) for details.